- How important is time?

 The big implication for life: This ability pre-dates the formation or the physiological requirements of DNA or RNA.

 Quantum Leptin Bomb for the Geeks: On this blog over the last 3 years, we have focused on the SCN to make many points about how circadian cycles are controlled and linked to biochemical and neural pathways.
 What is most important, and something I have yet to address is how the SCN yokes all the peripheral molecular clocks in organs.
-The work in the two Nature papers show you how it is done, foundationally.
+The work in the two Nature papers shows you how it is done, foundationally.
 It is done using quantum effects due to the electrodynamics of lights’ spectrum.
 Light EMF and temperature are massive influencers and controllers of the organ clocks.

 The genesis of Biologic rhythm: total geekdom

 The capacity to undergo rhythmic oscillations is a characteristic intrinsic to living matter.
-A fundamental statement of chronobiology states ‘many rhythms persist even in complete isolation from the major known environmental cycles.
+A fundamental statement of chronobiology states ‘many rhythms persists even in complete isolation from the major known environmental cycles.
 This affirmation clarifies that the natural rhythms can be considered to lay outside of the period of the geophysical cycles.
 This means that living matter has its own time, i.e., the ‘biological time’.

 It has been suggested that the gene inherits not only the capacity to clone (Ergon) but also the capacity to endure (Chronon).
 The concept of Chronon refers to the expression of genes as a function of the chronological time which is linear, irreversible and progressive.
 The concept of Chronome relates to the expression of genes according to the chronobiological time which is cyclical, irreversible but recursive.
 Accordingly, the chronological time could be seen as the summation of the iterated periods which constitute the time base of biological rhythms.